 Book now and receive special couple's perks such as romantic dinner reservations, sunset cruise discounts, and priority access to popular attractions.
 Your perfect Singapore couple's getaway is just a click away!

-How many days do I need to explore Singapore properly?
+How many days do I need to explore Places in Singapore?

 3-4 days is enough to see the main attractions in Singapore.
 Add 1-2 more days if you want to explore at a relaxed pace or include day trips to nearby destinations.